goenyan/WaterReminder/README.md

 2. **Usage:**
    - Run `Install.bat` to install required modules
-   - Run `run.bat` to launch the application
+   - Run `Run.bat` to launch the application
    - Follow the prompts to set your preferences for running time, reminder interval, and daily goal.

 3. **Logging:**